 - Star Trek: Deep Space Nine downplayed this overall.
 The Bajorans' main claim to the moral high ground in their ultimately successful guerrilla war to drive out the Cardassians is that they were defending against a brutal foreign occupation involving concentration camps, forced prostitution, religious persecution, and pillaging of artistic, cultural, and material resources.
 However, several episodes take pains to point out that the Bajorans were hardly angels themselves, being just as willing to kill Cardassian civilians as they were soldiers, murdering Bajoran civilian collaborators, and in some cases continuing the fight against the Cardassians after they had already withdrawn and even targeting fellow Bajorans who tried to push for official peace at that point.

 - Star Trek: Voyager: Subverted in the episode "Resistance".
 Instead of the usual selfless support of outsider Good Guys, the underground battling the despotic Mocra only help Voyager's crew in exchange for payment in medical supplies and aren't the least bit interested in helping free Tuvok and B'Elanna from prison.
 As their leader points out: "If I could get people out of there, I'd free my own first!"
 In fact, Voyager effectively subverted this trope several times.
 The episodes "Nightingale" and "Flesh and Blood" both involve a crew member attempting to help a resistance group, only to find out the situation is more complicated than good rebels vs. evil empire.

 - Hamilton portrays the American Revolution as a just cause of revolution against an oppressive English government (to the point that King George III outright says that he'll kill the revolutionaries' friends and families to get them to fall in line).
-Thus, all the actions taken by Hamilton and Co. against the English (the Boston Tea Party, stealing British cannons, etc) are justified, and when Samuel Seabury offers a contrasting opinion (that all Americans don't necessarily agree with the Revolution), he is talked down and mocked for his beliefs.
+Thus, all the actions taken by Hamilton and Co. against the English (the Boston Tea Party, stealing British cannons, etc) are justified, and when Samuel Seabury offers a contrast (the fact that all Americans don't necessarily agree with the Revolution), he is talked down and mocked for his statements.